 Ready to learn more about influencer marketing?
 Check out the case studies and articles below.

 When you’re ready to bring your brand to the States, ApexDrop is here to help.
 To learn more about what we can do for you, visit our Schedule a Demo page and find a time to talk with one of our account specialists.

 About the Author

 Zaid Al-Sahlani is a brand strategist with ApexDrop.
 A self-proclaimed marketing nerd, Zaid formerly headed up the Small Business Development Center in Indiana, Pennsylvania.
 He also has a passion for the jewelry industry, having worked for a custom jeweler for several years (and still does in his free time).

 His upbringing in an immigrant family gives Zaid an authentic interest and understanding of world cultures.
 He is an exceptional communicator and is bilingual in English and Arabic.
-Connect with Zaid on LinkedIn or reach out to him with your thoughts and questions at email@example.com.
+Connect with Zaid on LinkedIn or reach out to him with your thoughts and questions at firstname.lastname@example.org.